recursivecodes/ivs-esp-whip-demo/README.md

 ## Troubleshooting

-- **Build errors**: Ensure CMakeLists.txt paths point to your local esp-webrtc-solution directory
+- **Build errors**: Ensure submodules are properly initialized with `git submodule update --init --recursive`
 - **Connection issues**: Verify your token endpoint is accessible and returns valid tokens
 - **Streaming problems**: Check that your IVS stage ARN is correct and the stage is active